Frequently Asked Questions (FAQs)

 - Hispanic or Latino.

-Every group, except White, is considered a minority group.
-These categories are used not only to produce data on the demographic characteristics of the population, but also to monitor civil rights enforcement and program implementation.
+*These categories are used for more than data on a population's demographic characteristics.
+They also monitor civil rights enforcement and program implementation.

 What are health disparities?